blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 ***

-Rename the Cardano CLI Binary and Set Execute Permissions
+Rename the Cardano CLI binary and set execute permissions.

-To make the file executable run the following command:
+To make the file executable, run:

 ```
 chmod +x cardano-cli-x86_64-linux